nkonstantini/Robotics-to-perform-biomedical-experiments-capstone-project/README.md

 This repository contains all the design files, firmware modifications, and code used for this capstone project in order for you to replicate our work

 ## Folders:
-Materials
-- This includes the Bill of Materials used in this project.

 Build instructions
+-  This includes the Bill of Materials used in this project, as well as any tools required.
 - This contains the full instructions in order to build this design yourself.

 STL files